[Rituals Under Occupation by Sliman Mansour ]

 Israel’s system of institutionalized segregation and discrimination against Palestinians, as a racial group, in all areas under its control amounts to a system of apartheid, and a serious violation of Israel’s human rights obligations.
 Almost all of Israel’s civilian administration and military authorities, as well as governmental and quasi-governmental institutions, are involved in the enforcement of a system of apartheid against Palestinians across Israel and the OPT and against Palestinian refugees and their descendants outside the territory. (emphasis added)

-Al-Haq, the pre-eminent Palestinian human rights organisation released their report in November 2022, the result of a collaboration with many leading Palestinian civil society organisations seeking to fill a gap in the reports of Israeli and international human rights organisations.
-Specifically, they sought to show how Zionism as a political ideology had come to utilise apartheid practices as one element of a settler colony modality of rule across the OPT and within the boundaries of Israel.
+Al-Haq released their own report on Israeli apartheid in November 2022, the result of a collaboration with many leading Palestinian civil society organisations seeking to fill a gap in the reports of Israeli and international human rights organisations.
+Specifically, they sought to show how Zionism as a political ideology had come to utilise apartheid practices as one element of a settler colonial modality of rule across the OPT and within the boundaries of Israel.

 Finally, in July 2024, the International Court of Justice concluded that the ongoing Israeli occupation of the West Bank, East Jerusalem and the Gaza Strip is illegal, and specifically, that Israel’s “legislation and measures impose and serve to maintain a near-complete separation in the West Bank and East Jerusalem between the settler and Palestinian communities.
-For this reason, the Court considers that Israel’s legislation and measure(para 229).
+For this reason, the Court considers that Israel’s legislation and measures constitute a breach of Article 3 of CERD (para 229).
 In other words, Israel is in violation of Article 3 of the Convention on the Elimination of Racial Discrimination, which provides that “States Parties particularly condemn racial segregation and apartheid and undertake to prevent, prohibit and eradicate all practices of this nature in territories under their jurisdiction.”

 Israeli universities are implicated in apartheid practices in three key ways.
-One is that since the founding of the state of Israel in 1948, universities have been built as part of state strategies to illegally appropriate Palestinian land.
+First, since the founding of the state of Israel in 1948, universities have been built as part of state strategies to illegally appropriate Palestinian land.
 Second, Israeli academics and disciplinary fields have been active participants in creating justifications and narrative support for a settler colonial project, apartheid practices and the inhumane treatment of Palestinians.
-Third, Israeli universities have long supported and given space to research and development of military and security programmes, hardware and the training of soldiers.
+Third, Israeli universities have long supported and given space to research and development of military and security programmes, lethal hardware and the training of soldiers.
 These are facts, not myths or allegations.

-On the first point, Maya Wind writes that from the 1960s, Israel built universities in order to expand Jewish territorial control and forced Palestinian displacement (one of the key aspects of the legal dimensions of apartheid).
-She writes that “new Israeli universities were built to anchor this territorial and demographic project, their campuses constructed as strategic regional outposts that impelled both Palestinian enclosure and Jewish settlement expansion.”
-For example, “[i]n the largest city of the Palestinian-majority, Galilee, Israel developed and granted full accreditation to the University of Haifa in 1972.
+[i]n the largest city of the Palestinian-majority, Galilee, Israel developed and granted full accreditation to the University of Haifa in 1972.
 That same year, Israel built Ben-Gurion University in the center of the Naqab, the region known in Israel as the Negev and most sparsely populated by Jewish-Israelis, where the Israeli state has had a consistent policy of dispossessing Bedouin communities of their land.
 After 1967, Israeli universities created facts on the ground in the form of permanent Jewish settlements in the occupied Palestinian territory (OPT).
 Hebrew University expanded its Mount Scopus campus into occupied East Jerusalem, while Ariel University received full accreditation in 2012 as the newest Israeli university in the occupied West Bank.
-For over a century, Israeli universities were planned and built to serve as pillars of regional demographic engineering and Palestinian dispossession.”
+For over a century, Israeli universities were planned and built to serve as pillars of regional demographic engineering and Palestinian dispossession.

 On the third point, many Israeli universities have long had ties to the Israeli military, part of the state apparatus indicted for committing genocide, not to mention for facilitating apartheid practices.
 The University of Haifa for example is host to the Israel Defense Academy.
 The Hebrew University, Technion, Tel Aviv University, all cooperate closely with the military and defence establishments.
 These are facts, not myths or allegations.